- Migrants' use of the private rented sector

 This section deals with some of the common issues faced by migrants housed in the private rented sector.
 The page on the law and the private rented sector provides detail on: types of occupation agreements, security of tenure, financial arrangements (e.g. deposits and rents), property conditions including overcrowding, shared houses, and harassment and illegal eviction.

-In Great Britain nearly five million households, some 18%, live in private rented housing – the same proportion as in social housing.
+In Great Britain over five million households, some 19%, live in private rented housing – somewhat more than in social housing.
 But 38% of those born abroad are private tenants, so migrants are twice as likely to rent privately than the population as a whole.
-And in 2013 of those who arrived in the last five years, 80% were private tenants.
-You can get more information about migrants’ housing from a Migration Observatory briefing and their use of the private rented sector in this Joseph Rowntree Foundation report (pdf), which says:
+And of those who arrived in the last five years, 80% are private tenants.
+You can get more information about migrants’ housing from a Migration Observatory briefing and their use of the private rented sector in this Joseph Rowntree Foundation report, which says:

 ‘There are … significant variations between different groups in their use of the sector.
 For some migrants – such as those awaiting an asylum decision or refugees who have had their status confirmed – standards, conditions and a hoped-for transition to more secure accommodation are critical issues.
 Other migrants may view issues such as standards, management and overcrowding as less critical factors within the choices they make about work, incomes and expenditure on accommodation.’